Gigabit Ethernet technology also works on the Ethernet framework. But it is immensely faster than conventional Fast Ethernet.

 The testing standards for Cat5e cables are higher than category five cables.
 That means, if you choose Cat5e lines, you almost deny potential crosstalk to an unwarranted communication channel.

 Upgrading a network setup with Cat5e is not a very expensive affair.
-It’s a very low-cost alternative and brings much to the table than standard Cat5 cables.
+It’s a very low-cost alternative and brings much more to the table than standard Cat5 cables.

 Cat6a

-If you consider compatibility to higher frequencies, the Cat6a cables easily outperform both Cat5 and Cat5e cables.
+If you consider compatibility with higher frequencies, the Cat6a cables easily outperform both Cat5 and Cat5e cables.
 The build quality of Cat6 lines is also much better than category five cables.
 They come with a braided shield.

 Final Thoughts!

-Now that we are living in the era of fastest speed, we must adopt the recent 10 Gigabit Ethernet network.
+Now that we are living in the era of the fastest speed, we must adopt the recent 10 Gigabit Ethernet network.
 Most people still use Cat5e or Cat6 cables to support their networking needs.
 However, as long as you want to embrace the modern 10 Gigabit Ethernet, you must rely on Cat6a cable.

 In this case, HomeVision technology will provide you with a one-stop solution to fulfill your requirements.
 We have the best industrial ethernet switches to support your needs.